velkamittari.fi

 COVID-19March 2020

 The pandemic increased spending and reduced revenues.
-In 2020, government debt grew exceptionally fast.
+In 2020, central government debt grew exceptionally fast.

 Ukraine warFebruary 2022